 - The Board will ensure the principles of natural justice prevail.

-To ensure all parties are aware of the standards of behaviour expected of physiotherapists in New Zealand the Board provides a number of documents:
+To ensure all parties are aware of the standards of behaviour expected of physiotherapists in New Zealand the Board provides the Physiotherapy Standards Framework.

 In some areas the Board realised further guidance would be helpful and position statements have been developed.